alezost/aurel/README.md

   + `"python library" xml`
   + `light weight "programming language"`

+- Search for packages only by name (i.e., only packages with names that contain a searched string will be displayed):

+  `M-x aurel-package-search-by-name`

 - Search for packages by maintainer:

   `M-x aurel-maintainer-search`

-- Get an information about a package by exact name or ID:
+- Get an information about a package by exact name:

   `M-x aurel-package-info`